lehengzhao83/geometry-native-wm/README.md

 ## ⚠️ Notes

-* The implementation prioritizes **clarity and robustness** over maximal speed.
+* This codebase prioritizes **correctness and robustness** over maximum speed.
-* Geometry operations are explicit and interpretable.
+* All geometry operations are explicit and interpretable.
-* Designed for **ICML / NeurIPS artifact evaluation** and reproducibility.
+* Designed for ICML/NeurIPS artifact evaluation.

 ---

 ## 🤝 Acknowledgements

-This work is inspired by research on:
+This work builds upon ideas from:

 * World Models
 * Riemannian Optimization